fprime-community/fprime-workspace-image/README.md

-# F´ Workspace (Kasm Image)
+# F´ IIAC Workspace

 ## Introduction

-This repo provides a kasm workspace for the [F´(F Prime)](http://www.cmake.org/files/v3.23) flight software and embedded systems framework, based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
+This repo provides the source code for building an Immutable-Infrastructure-as-Code (IIAC) workspace image, using Kasm, for the [F´(F Prime)](https://github.com/nasa/fprime) flight software and embedded systems framework, based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
 The workspace is configured with the following software:

 - Cross Compile Toolchain for embedded Linux
   - gcc-arm-linux-gnueabihf